Ayush-k-Shukla/system-design-learning/premier/Scalability-files/Message-Queue.md

 ![Image](../images/message-queue-components.jpg)

-1.**Publisher** - entity that sends messages to queue
+1. **Publisher** - entity that sends messages to queue

-2.**Subscriber** - entity that reads message from queue
+2. **Subscriber** - entity that reads message from queue

-3.**Queue** - Data structure that stores message untill they are consumed
+3. **Queue** - Data structure that stores message untill they are consumed

-4.**Broker** - It is optional in some.
+4. **Broker** - It is optional in some.
 It is a software that manages the message queues, handles that message are routed correctly between consumers and producers.

-5.**Message** - a unit of data sent. generally contains some payload, metadata (headers, timestamps, priority) about the message.
+5. **Message** - a unit of data sent. generally contains some payload, metadata (headers, timestamps, priority) about the message.

 ### **How does Message Queues work**

 ![Image](../images/message-queue-working.jpg)

-1.**Sending Message**
+1. **Sending Message**

-2.**Queueing Message**
+2. **Queueing Message**

-1. Queue stores the message temporarily, making available for one or more consumer
+3. Queue stores the message temporarily, making available for one or more consumer

-3.**Consuming Message**
+4. **Consuming Message**

-1. Message consumers retrieve messages from the queue when they are ready to process them.
+5. Message consumers retrieve messages from the queue when they are ready to process them.
 They can do this at their own pace, which enables asynchronous communication.

-4.**Acknowledgement (Optional)**
+6. **Acknowledgement (Optional)**

-1. In some message queue systems, consumers can send acknowledgments back to the queue, indicating that they have successfully processed a message.
+7. In some message queue systems, consumers can send acknowledgments back to the queue, indicating that they have successfully processed a message.
 This is essential for ensuring message delivery and preventing message loss.

 ### **Types**